 - a.
-Each debate team will compete in four preset rounds of preliminary competition, unless only two teams are entered, in which case only a single final elimination round shall be held. - Scheduling will be handled just as it is in Policy Debate.
-Straight slide, "A" meets "B", etc. refer to Section 11-B-1-b. - i.
-The debates will be scheduled so that they run two to every one of Policy Debate. - ii.
-Each judge will judge two debates per round.
+Each debate team will compete in four preset rounds of preliminary competition, unless only two teams are entered, in which case only a single final elimination round shall be held. - b.
+Scheduling will be handled just as it is in Policy Debate.
+Straight slide, "A" meets "B", etc. - i.
+The debates will be scheduled so that they run two to every one of Policy Debate. - Each judge will judge two debates per round.